 First Presbyterian Church sold the 37,000-square-foot property in 2014 for $9 million to British Columbia Investment Management Corp., Lennar’s development partner.

 In addition to 565 residential units, the two towers will also have 8,400 square feet of retail, office and restaurant space.
 Parking for 387 vehicles will be on eight levels below grade, and accessed from Hubbell Place, on the west side of the block.
+An undertaking such as this would benefit from construction software that can help to streamline the creation of a construction daily report which all workers can complete themselves, saving hours of work on the job site over the course of the project.

 Tenants will have two large bike rooms, a package room, a gym, fourth-floor decks and dog runs, and roof decks with amenities.